pulumi/docs/content/tutorials/importing/importing-via-code/index.md

 <br/>
 <hr/>
 Congratulations!
-You've now finished this pathway on importing resources and migrating to Pulumi!
-In this pathway, you've learned about importing resources via a CLI command, importing resources in bulk, and importing resources in code.
+You've now finished this tutorial on importing resources and migrating to Pulumi!
+In this tutorial, you've learned about importing resources via a CLI command, importing resources in bulk, and importing resources in code.

 Go build new things, and watch this space for more learning experiences with Pulumi!

-{{< tutorial-stepper >}}
+{{< tutorials/stepper >}}